sbgn/sbgn/docs/learning_sbgn.md

 # Learning SBGN

-<p>This is a brief introduction in the SBGN languages, and, in particular, we will focus on the Process Description language as the most used language of the SBGN standard.
-There are 3 languages in SBGN: Activity Flow (AF), Process Description (PD) and Entity Relation (ER).</p>
+<p>This is a brief introduction to the SBGN languages, and, in particular, we will focus on the Process Description language as the most used language of the SBGN standard.
+The SBGN dictionary below will help to allign biological concepts with graphical expressions, and redrawing a small example diagram will help with a quck start.</p>

+# The three languages of SBGN

+<p>There are 3 languages in SBGN: Activity Flow (AF), Process Description (PD) and Entity Relation (ER).</p>

 ![Repersentations](/sbgn/images/learning/lenovere_representations.png)

-In the figure the same biological system is shown in different representations depending on the concepts used to describe it (Le Novère, 2015, [doi:10.1038/nrg3885](https://dx.doi.org/10.1038/nrg3885)).
+<p>In the figure the same biological system is shown in different representations depending on the concepts used to describe it (Le Novère, 2015, [doi:10.1038/nrg3885](https://dx.doi.org/10.1038/nrg3885)).
 Note the same set of four proteins on each of the diagrams.
-In Process Description ELK1 shown in three differents states, with ELK1 sumoylation (SUMO) and phosphorylation (P) processes.
+In Process Description ELK1 shown in three differents states, with ELK1 sumoylation (SUMO) and phosphorylation (P) processes.</p>

+<p>To avoid any confusion, next we will focus only on the Process Descritpion language.</p>

 ## Process in SBGN PD